-- 13 Insurers applying the variable fee approach (VFA)4 for contracts with direct participation features that use derivatives to manage financial risks are permitted, but not required, to apply IFRS 17's 'risk mitigation solution'.
+- 13 Insurers applying the Variable Fee Approach ('VFA')4 for contracts with direct participation features that use derivatives to manage financial risks are permitted, but not required, to apply IFRS 17's 'risk mitigation solution'.
 Using this solution the effects of changes in fulfilment cash flows and the insurer's share in the fair value returns on underlying items that would otherwise adjust the CSM under the VFA approach are instead recognised in profit or loss (IFRS 17, paragraph B115).
-One of the conditions for applying this option is to document the risk management objective and the strategy for mitigating the risk (similar to the documentation requirements for hedge accounting in IFRS 9).
+One of the conditions for applying this option is to document the risk management objective and the strategy for mitigating the risk.
+This is similar to IFRS 9's documentation requirement to be eligible for hedge accounting (note that hedge accounting under IFRS 9 is also subject to other eligibility criteria that do not apply to IFRS 17's risk mitigation solution).
 As noted above, the risk mitigation solution may not be applied before the date of initial application of IFRS 17.
 The IASB explains that this prohibition on retrospective application is consistent with IFRS 9 and is considered necessary to avoid the use of hindsight.
-The IASB was concerned that documentation after the event could enable insurers to choose the risk mitigation relationships to which it would apply this option, particularly because the application of this approach is optional (IFRS 17, paragraph BC393). - If the risk mitigation solution was applied retrospectively the insurer might determine a different amount of CSM and equity at transition.
+The IASB was concerned that documentation after the event could enable insurers to choose the risk mitigation relationships to which it would apply this option, particularly because the application of this approach is optional (IFRS 17, paragraph BC393). - 14 If the risk mitigation solution was applied retrospectively, the insurer might determine a different amount of CSM and equity at transition.
 As noted above, EFRAG has been made aware of a concern that prospective application will lead to accounting mismatches in future reporting periods.
 This is because previous gains or losses on derivatives used to manage financial risks will be part of equity at the date of initial application of IFRS 17, but the effects of the financial risks that those derivatives are used to manage will not be eliminated from the CSM at transition and hence will affect profit or loss in future periods.

-4 The variable fee approach is a variation on the general model.
-When applying the variable fee approach, the insurer's share of the fair value changes of the underlying items is included in the contractual service margin.
+4 The Variable Fee Approach is a variation on the General Model.
+When applying the Variable Fee Approach, the insurer's share of the fair value changes of the underlying items is included in the contractual service margin.
 As a consequence, the fair value changes are not recognised in profit or loss in the period in which they occur but over the remaining life of the contract.